-Samsung’s Galaxy Watch models 2 and 3 (including Active models) both provide users with the ability to set up their watches to monitor heart rate continuously.
+Samsung’s Galaxy Watch models 2 and above both provide users with the ability to set up their watches to monitor heart rate continuously.

 Unlike the Apple Watch, the Samsung Galaxy Watch allows users to choose between a few preselections that determine the heart rate sampling frequency.

 How to set up Continuous Heart Rate monitoring on Samsung Galaxy Watch?

 Setting up continuous heart rate monitoring on your Samsung Galaxy Watch is easy and straightforward.
 Here are the steps that you can use to set this up.

 First, tap on the Power button on your Galaxy Watch to launch the app selection screen.